Now that Japan has reopened its border to independent travellers and it looks a lot like the new normal. This is what you need to know:

 - Japan is also expanding its list of valid Covid-19 vaccinations to be in line with those approved for emergency use by the World Health Organisation.
 So on top of Pfizer, Moderna, AstraZeneca, Janssen, Bharat Biotech and Novavax vaccines, Japan will accept Sinopharm, Sinovac and Convidecia vaccines.

-When you are planning to go for holiday in Japan, the first thing come to mind is “Should I buy Japan Rail Pass”?
+Now that you start planning for your Japan trip, the first thing come to mind is “Should I buy Japan Rail Pass“?
 The Japan Rail Pass (also commonly called JR Pass) is a very cost effective rail pass for long distance train travel in Japan.

 JR Pass is basically valid on almost all trains operated on the nationwide network of Japan Railways, including shinkansen, limited express, express, rapid and local trains.
 There is exception to this.
 They cannot be used for Nozomi and Mizuho Trains.
 It is also valid for Monorail to and from Haneda Airport, JR Ferry to Miyajima and small number of local JR Bus.

 Important features to know about JR Pass